hexbatch/apple-core/v1/docs/core/scripts.md

 # Scripts

+Javascript with saved state for the token its attached to, and saved state for the token type its attached to (via the attribute)

 Scripts that are run, are not able to access the api, so the passed current_attributes changes will be thrown away after the script exits
 When a script changes the local and global script states,  then those values will be saved (so the script changes those param values)

 Scripts can change the local and global settings for themselves.